As editor Mary points out, there are ties that bind, but there are also binds that tie. Our core issues are binds that tie us in knots.

 Steve, when are you going to stop?

-So our core issues are a negative attribution made of us which we compensate for by developing qualities that are usually the opposite or the flip side of the negative attribution.
+So our core issues are a negative attribution made of us by ourselves or others which we compensate for by developing qualities that are usually the opposite or the flip side of the negative attribution.

 Both the negative attribution and the positive flip side shape our characters.
 Now we need to let go of the negative attribution, which we’ve internalized.
 But we don’t need to let go of the paramit or virtue that we’ve developed.

-In fact the value of having chosen before life to place ourselves in a situation where this negative attribution would occur is that we motivated ourselves to develop this paramit or virtue and to put it into practice.
+In fact the value of having chosen before life to place ourselves in a situation where this negative attribution would occur is that we wrote into the script the circumstances that would motivate us to develop this paramit or virtue and to put it into practice.

-So now to the last core issue I saw on this chaotic “null day.”
+So now to the last core issue I saw in this chaotic “null zone.”
 I sum it up as “Don’t mess with me.”

 I was the youngest of the family and got kicked around a lot.
 I was a bright young student with an October birthday so I was usually the youngest in my grade … and got kicked around a lot.